Replicable Reinforcement Learning: Algorithms

 \section{Algorithms}

-\subsection{Replicable Phased Value Iteration}
+\subsection{Replicable phased value iteration}

-The first question we would like to answer positively is whether it is even possible to achieve replicability when samples are drawn randomly from some distribution.
+The first question we answer positively is whether it is even possible to achieve replicability when the samples are drawn i.i.d. from the same distribution.
 For this, we use the parallel sampling model described in section~\ref{sec:prelim}.
 This model is well-suited for the task as it allows us to analyze sample-based value iteration independent of the exploration policy that collects the samples.

-We provide a replicable version of indirect Phased Value Iteration ($\pvi$) from \citet{kearns1998finitesample}.
-In brief, the algorithm iterates $T$ times and at every iteration makes $m$ calls to $\parallelsampling$, computes an approximate value estimate for every state and does one round of value updates. \citet{kearns1998finitesample} provide the following Lemma~\ref{lem:phasedvi-convergence} to show the optimality of the original procedure.
+We provide a replicable version of indirect Phased Q-learning~\citep{kearns1998finitesample}, which was later also referred to as Phased Value Iteration~\citep{kakade2003samplecompl}.
+In brief, the algorithm iterates $T$ times and at every iteration makes $m$ calls to $\parallelsampling$, computes an approximate value estimate for every state and does one round of value updates. \citet{kearns1998finitesample} provide the following Lemma~\ref{lem:phasedvi-convergence} to show the optimality of the original procedure. \begin{restatable}[Phased Q-learning convergence, \citep{kearns1998finitesample}]{lem}{pviconvergence} Suppose the number of calls to $\parallelsampling$ is chosen such that the value function estimates produced in every round by Phased Q-learning are sufficiently accurate.
+For any MDP $\mdp$, Phased Q-learning converges to a policy $\appoptpi$ whose return is within $\varepsilon$ of the optimal policy $\pi^{*}$. \end{restatable}